-The Incense Route was a network of ancient roads that enabled shipping goods across the Arabian Peninsula to the Mediterranean coast.
-Incense, spices and other luxury goods were carried on caravans of camel across thousands of miles.
-One of the major routes passed across the southern part of Israel (The Negev).
-This special offer of an off-road private tour will follow some of these ancient trails across spectacular landscapes.
+The ‘Incense Route’ was a network of ancient roads that enabled transferring precious spices and perfumes across the Arabian Peninsula to the Mediterranean coast.
+Incense, spices, perfumes, and other luxury goods were carried on caravans of camel across thousands of miles, starting at the Southern edge of the Arabian Peninsula, and ending at the Mediterranean coast.
+Here, cargo ships distributed the valuable goods through the Mediterranean Sea.

-The Route of the Incense Route
+The Incense Route and the Negev

-2 Days Tour Along the Incense Route
+2 Days Tour Along the ‘Incense Route’

 Except for Avdat, all the other sites along the ‘Incense Route’ in the Negev can only be reached by off-road vehicles.